ChesterWilliamsDev/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kicstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Kickstarter campaigns have been analysed for likelyhood of success